-Did you know that treatmeant is available but it isn’t being used?
+Did you know that treatment is available but it isn’t being used?
 (Source: WHO).

 About one in four people suffer from mental health in some form.
 One in four people.
 Just think about it.
-It could be your next door neighbour, your classmate, your co worker.
+It could be your next-door neighbor, your classmate, your co-worker.
 If you feel like your classmate seems a little off track ask that person how they are doing but listen carefully.
 Don’t accept an “I’m fine.”
 Because chances are that there’s more behind an “I’m fine.”
 “I’m fine could” could also mean “Help me.”

 Listen.
 Offer help.
 Let them know they are not alone.

 A couple of days ago I posted this on my Instagram: